Mental Health

 When it's ready

-Somewhere in the longer arc, there's a book about this.
+Somewhere down the road, there's a book about this.

-A more personal book is in the longer arc.
+A more personal book is coming at some point.
 When it's ready.
-No promises about content, scope, or timing.
+No promises on what it covers or when.

 The podcast